dmbdesignpdx/danielblakedesign/content/en/_index.md

 codepen:
   title: Code Snippets
   copy: |
-    Check out my Codepens for some ideas and experiments that I've been working on.
+    Check out my Codepens for some ideas and experiments that I've been working&nbsp;on.

 # About Content Below
 ---